ovo-Tim/kulfi/README.md

 ## Licence

 FTNet is licensed under the [UPL](LICENSE) license.
-UPL is MIT like license, with Apache 2.0 patent grant clause.
+UPL is MIT like license, with Apache 2.0 like patent grant clause.

 ## Contributing